tursunait/wellness_app/README.md

 ---

-Great idea — DynamoDB is a core part of your backend.
-Here’s a concise and professional section you can add to your README under **🗃️ Database: Amazon DynamoDB** or just below the **📂 Project Structure**:

 ## 🗃️ Database: Amazon DynamoDB

 The app stores user profiles and diet logs in **Amazon DynamoDB**, enabling persistent, scalable, and fast access to: